 Right now, there is a huge crossover of audiences and creators who are running TikTok, Triller and Reels because, well if you have the video why not post it to all three.

-Right now, Triller is reporting 65 million active users, which is nowhere near TikTok’s 800 million users but the question at the moment is, what will happen if a TikTok sale doesn’t go through and it’s gets banned.
+Right now, Triller is reporting 65 million active users, which is nowhere near TikTok’s 800 million users but the question now is, what will happen if a TikTok sale doesn’t go through and it’s gets banned.
 Those TikTok influencers, who are already on Triller, will drag their following over.

 Triller is pitching hard, they are getting brand exclusive deals and content like the Mike Tyson comeback bout, Rock the Vote concert with Pepsi and pushing singer J Balvin and McDonalds Partnership.